NATS

 OptionDescription

-fullAll tags will be exposed as arrays of either string or null values.
+fullAll tags are exposed as arrays of either string or null values.

-singleTag values will be exposed as single strings, the same as they were before this config option.
-Tags with multiple values will show the last assigned value, and null values will be ignored.
+singleTag values are exposed as single strings, the same as they were before this config option.
+Tags with multiple values show the last assigned value, and null values are ignored.

 default: single